hmc-cs111-spring2023/cs111-hw3-Aayush141/interview.md

 language?
 Are there parts of the language you think could be improved?_

 I couldn't find anything specifically like this, but multiple tools do exist that either do parts of it, or do too much (general PLs) and thus make it hard to specialize.

+Even R is general in comparison, and it's output is often static compared to what is necessary for communication.

 ## The Project